ARMY RESERVE CAREERS GROUP

 • Stay competitive.
 Take the tough jobs early and knock out your ILE.
 Seek out the opportunity to serve as a Battalion Executive Officer or S-3.
 Completing ILE-CC and the Advanced Operations Course will make you 100% CGSOC complete and will allow you to compete for Additional Professional Development Education (APDE) opportunities, increasing your chances at being competitive for O-6.

 • Promotion to COL: Promotion to Colonel is the first truly competitive promotion board many reserve Officers will encounter.
 Only 30% of those boarded are selected for promotion.
 Enroll in, and complete, Intermediate Level Education (ILE) Advanced Operations Course (AOC) as soon as you complete ILE-CC.
 ILE-AOC is a 52-week long distance learning course that is required for promotional consideration to O-6.
 Officers with certain Functional Areas, certain branches, or those that have completed certain special programs and fellowships receive AOC equivalency and do not have to complete AOC.
-Click here to see if you qualify.
+Contact your career manager to see if your Functional Area is equivalent to AOC.

 • Enrolling in ILE AOC: